Celebrate the peak of the season with a brunch built around what's fresh at the farmers' market right now.

 Must read: Hot Tips for Hosting the Perfect Brunch

 A basic crepe recipe (made without sugar) is like a little black dress.
-It's extremely versatile, going from main dish to dessert depending on how you accessorize with fillings and toppings.
+It's extremely versatile, going from main dish to dessert depending on how you accessorize with fillings and toppings you find at the farmers' market.
 Make-ahead tip: Make crepes one or two days before, and chill in the fridge with sheets of waxed paper sandwiched between.
 Wrap tightly in plastic wrap to keep the crepes from drying out.
 To reheat, wrap in foil and place in a 350º F oven for 5 to 10 minutes, or heat each one briefly in a hot non-stick skillet.

 - Nutella® + berries + slivered almonds